Let’s talk about social media anxiety disorder.

 Social media doesn’t have to rule your life.
 In fact, you can use social media as a tool for inspiration.

-You can use it to help create vision boards or to find meaningful quotes & affirmations.
+In addition, you can use it to help create vision boards or to find meaningful quotes & affirmations.
 Use it to watch funny doggie videos & boost your mood.
-You can use it to plan your next trip, research brands, or find your favorite musicians.
+You can also use it to plan your next trip, research brands, or find your favorite musicians.
 Or you can even use social media to inspire others by posting positive and uplifting content.

 The key here is to just make sure that your time on social media is spent in the most positive way.